crawl/crawl/crawl-ref/docs/crawl_manual.rst

   recollections of their former life and an all-consuming hunger to claw back that existence which the world forgot.

-  So powerful is this drive which animates them that they can they can actually rip the very existence from others, tearing fragments of souls and memories and even the fundamental essence of inanimate objects and turning them into fuel for the unholy fire that forever flickers upon their form.
+  So powerful is this drive which animates them that they can actually rip the very existence from others, tearing fragments of souls and memories and even the fundamental essence of inanimate objects and turning them into fuel for the unholy fire that forever flickers upon their form.

   Their nature makes them uniquely skilled at wielding destructive magic;
   while their reserves of magical energy are poor and their aptitudes